cblemaster/BasicTaskManagement/README.md

 	- Note that there is optional sample data that can be inserted into the database as well; it can be found at the end of the database script and it is commented out
 - Browse to \BasicTaskManagement\BasicTaskManagement.API\appsettings.json
 	- There is a database connection string in this config file that needs to point to your database
+- Select startup projects: BasicTaskManagement.API and either the MAUI or the WPF UI project
 - Run the solution in Visual Studio

 ## Improvement opportunities:
 - Keep this up to date with the latest .NET LTS releases
-- There is a lot of xaml duplication in the tasks due today page, important tasks page, and completed tasks page
+- In the MAUI project, there is a lot of xaml duplication in the tasks due today page, important tasks page, and completed tasks page
 	- This could be extracted into a shared template
 	- But this might complicate data binding